10 new movies to watch at home

 In 1997, Dona Pureza real received the anti-slavery award in London from the oldest anti-slavery organization in the world.

 “Pureza” is the second fiction feature by Renato Barbieri, specializing in documentaries about deep Brazil, who in 2019 made a documentary record of current slavery in the Amazon, in the film “Servidão”.
 But if the theme of “Purity” drew unanimous praise, the realization divided critics.
-It has been called “Oscar’s film” and also conventional storytelling.
+It has been called an “Oscar movie” and also conventional storytelling.

 | THE HAPPINESS OF THINGS | CLARO TV+, VOD*